A deterministic approach to Loewner-energy minimizers

 continuously parametrized $t \mapsto \Gamma(t)$ so that its base is perpendicular to $\mathbb{R}$, is universal for the EMW curves, in the sense that for each ratio $r\in(0,1)$, there exists $t_r$ such that the segment $\Gamma([0,t_r])$ is an EMW curve which welds points $x_r<0<y_r$ with ratio $r = -x_r/y_r$ to its base. $\Gamma$'s downwards driving function is

 Furthermore, $\Gamma^2 = \{z^2 \, : \, z \in \Gamma\}$ is the circle $x^2 + (y+1)^2 =1$.
-The reflection $(x^2+y^2)^2 = 4xy$ of $\Gamma$ across the imaginary axis gives a similar universal curve $\Gamma'$ for ratios $r \in (1,\infty)$ with driver $\lambda_{\Gamma'} = -\lambda_{\Gamma}$. \item The Wang minimizer $\gamma_\theta$, $0 < \theta < \pi$, coincides with an EMW curve if and only if $\theta =\pi/2$. \end{enumerate} \end{theorem} \begin{remark} We preceed the proof with two comments. \begin{enumerate}[$(a)$] \item Fix $x_0 < 0 <y_0$ with $-x_0 \neq y_0$, and flow up with the corresponding EMW driver $\xi$ for some time $t<\tau$.
-Theorem \ref{Lemma:Inf98}($\ref{Thm:LocalCompareEMW}$) below shows that this initial ``Loewner portion'' of the curve is generally not itself an EMW curve, as we may take $\eta = \xi$.
+The reflection $(x^2+y^2)^2 = 4xy$ of $\Gamma$ across the imaginary axis gives a similar universal curve $\Gamma'$ for ratios $r \in (1,\infty)$ with driver $\lambda_{\Gamma'} = -\lambda_{\Gamma}$. \item The EMP curve $\gamma_\theta$ coincides with an EMW curve if and only if $\theta =\pi/2$. \end{enumerate} \end{theorem} \begin{remark} We precede the proof with several comments. \begin{enumerate}[$(a)$] \item In part $(\ref{Thm:EMWEnergy})$, $\xi$ welds $x_0$ and $y_0$ together at time $\tau$.
+The meaning of welding these points ``at its base'' is that the lifetime of $\xi$ is $[0,\tau]$; there is no further curve generated after time $\tau$.
+(Allowing a further curve eliminates uniqueness because we could continue flowing up with the constant driver.) \item Fix $x_0 < 0 <y_0$ with $-x_0 \neq y_0$, and flow up with the corresponding EMW driver $\xi$ for some time $t<\tau$.
+Theorem \ref{Lemma:Inf98}($\ref{Thm:LocalCompareEMW}$) below shows that this initial portion of the curve is generally not itself an EMW curve, as we may take $\eta = \xi$.